Reflection On Project II

 At the end of this week we suddenly got loads of other assignments like making a video, a PechaKucha (a presentation style in which 20 slides are shown for 20 seconds each, source), a user manual and some other stuff.
 Thankfully there still was week four.

 Week four was the most boring week because we had to do lots of administrative work.
 Fortunately we still had lots of energy left so we put everything we had left into these documents and other items.
 One of the results is the video, which I put together using Adobe Premiere, at the top of this post (go watch it if you haven’t seen it already).
-On the last day of this week we had to present our work to a jury and even though I wholeheartedly detest presenting but fortunately my teammates thought otherwise.
+On the last day of this week we had to present our work to a jury.
+I wholeheartedly detest presenting but fortunately my teammates thought otherwise.
 Because of their joyful spirits I calmed down and we all pulled of a presentation for a happy jury in the end!

 These last few weeks were very educational and I will miss the team.
 Now we have to go our separate ways but hopefully we’ll meet again in the future to create more projects.